-Have you ever wondered how different Millennials and Generation Z are?
+Generation Z vs Millennials… It’s a common debate, but have you ever wondered how different Millennials and Gen Z truly are?
 As a millennial, I can’t say that I agree with a few of the characteristics attributed to my generation.
 Regardless, the lists below are general observations that a study from Ernst & Young revealed about the two generations.
 The differences are subtle, but definitely present.

 You probably see why people can sometimes merge the two generations under the same umbrella.
 However, there seems to be something different about Gen Z in how they perceive the world today and choose to live.
 I think this difference becomes clearer when you think of them in context of education.

 That is, how do today’s Gen Z students who are entering post-secondary institutions learn?